- William W. Lanier: One Man or Two?

 And Martha Malone as the mother’s name is also interesting.
 Certainly that isn’t close to Charlotte Jackson, but Charlotte’s mother was Lavinia Malone.
 Coincidence?
 Somehow a scrambled version of family information?

 Finding George and Martha Lanier in census records should shed some light on this.
+To be continued.

 William and Charlotte were my 2nd great-grandparents through their son Joseph Smith Lanier.